damianmcdonald/dataclasses-metadata-filtering/README.md

 # Dataclasses field metadata for filtering

-Project that demonstrates how the `metadata` attribute of [Python Dataclasses Field](https://docs.python.org/3/library/dataclasses.html) can be leveraged to provide class level attribute behaviour such as representation filtering.
+Project demonstrating how the `metadata` attribute of [Python Dataclasses Field](https://docs.python.org/3/library/dataclasses.html) can be leveraged to provide class level attribute behaviour such as representation filtering.

-A `TemplateAttributes` dataclass defines the field metadata.
+A [TemplateAttributes](template_attributes.py) dataclass defines the field metadata.

 ```python
 from typing import Any